amosbastian/fullstack-coding-challenge/README.md

 ---

 The frontend is created in React and so you need either [npm](https://www.npmjs.com/get-npm) or [yarn](https://yarnpkg.com/lang/en/) to install it.
+If you are using anything other than `http://localhost:5000` for the Flask application, then you should also create `/frontend/.env` with `REACT_APP_FLASK_URL` set to whatever you are using instead.

 ### Installation